 At one time or another, I have seen all of these items not adhered to by the parties who were supposed to make good on their word, and stranger violations that I don’t want to write about here lest I give someone a bad idea.
 I have seen sellers not move out on time (in some cases, elderly sellers who grossly misjudged the effort required to vacate.)
 The failure to do so causes stress and anxiety, and sometimes worse: fear and anger.

-Being a day late on a promise may not cause the escrow to close late, but it will put a strain on the relationship between buyer and seller.
+Being one day late on a promise may not cause the escrow to close late, but it will put a strain on the relationship between buyer and seller.
 Being out of contract on several things can fray nerves and force the other party into what feels like a corner.
 That’s never good.
 Buying and selling homes is a very stressful experience, without one party or the other dragging feet and adding to the angst.

 Read more about being out of contract and defaults at this article of mine elsewhere on this site: